Specialist in gynaecology and obstetrics

 ÖGUM Level II

-- The accompanying person must comply with the „3G – Getestet / Geimpft / Genese“ (tested, vaccinated, recovered) rule.
+- Patients must comply with the „3G – Getestet / Geimpft / Genese“ (tested, vaccinated, recovered) rule.

 - Home self-tests may not be considered as proof for entry.

 - For any of the chases above, an official written proof must be provided upon entry.
 We consider negative test results from official testing locations, proof of immunisation, „Absonderungsbescheid“, etc.